Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity

-This article investigates the phenomenon of {\it maximal rigidity} in spatial processes, where perfect interpolation of the process is possible from partial information, specifically, from its restriction to a strict subdomain, often resulting in a trivial tail $\sigma$-algebra.
-A classical example known since the 1930's is that a time series is fully determined by its values on the negative integers if its spectrum has a gap, or at least a sufficiently deep zero.
+This article investigates the phenomenon of {\it maximal rigidity} in random spatial systems, where perfect interpolation of the process is possible from partial information, specifically, from its restriction to a strict subdomain, often resulting in a trivial tail $\sigma$-algebra.
+A classical example known since the 1930's is that a time series is {\it deterministic}, i.e. fully determined by its values on the negative integers if its spectrum has a gap, or at least a sufficiently deep zero.
 We extend such results to higher dimensions and continuous settings by establishing a connection with the concept of {\it \APs}, rooted in the uncertainty principle of harmonic analysis.
-We present several other manifestations of this principle, unify and strengthen seemingly unrelated results across different models: quasicrystals and stealthy processes are shown to be maximally rigid on cones, and discrete integer-valued processes are necessarily periodic when they have a simply connected spectrum.
+We present several other manifestations of this principle, unify and strengthen seemingly unrelated results across different models: stealthy processes are shown to be maximally rigid on cones, {and for quasicrystals this cone can be arbitrarily small}; discrete integer-valued processes are necessarily periodic when they have a simply connected spectrum.
 Finally, we identify a surprising class of continuous fields with seemingly standard behavior, such as linear variance and finite dependency range, that undergo a phase transition: they are perfectly interpolable on $B(0,\rho)$ for $0<\rho \leqslant \frac{ 2}{\pi }$ but exhibit no rigidity for $\rho >2$.\\

 {\bf Keywords:} Rigidity, perfect interpolation, point processes, stealthy processes, quasicrystals, Gaussian fields